 - Although a Will requires probate, it is easier to understand, requires less interpretation than other devices, and offers less room for dispute and controversy.

-- Third parties are generally more receptive to recognizing probate orders from a court as opposed to self-executing, self-proving non-probate documents.
+- Third parties are generally more receptive to recognizing probate orders issued by a court than to self-executing, self-proving non-probate documents.

-- Powers of Appointment held by decedents often are written to require exercise by a will, duly admitted to probate as a means of assuring the power of appointment’s integrity.
+- Powers of Appointment held by decedents are often written to require exercise by a will duly admitted to probate, as a means of assuring the integrity of the power of appointment.

 - The probate code bars claims against an estate arising before the death of a decedent unless presented within the time set forth in the statute, thus assuring certainty of creditor claims.